hisnameisjoseph/josepho-intern-repo/milestones/m1/competitive_landscape.md

 I think it would be the features that the app offers.
 It would be a good deal if users can save money by installing an app (or even use the premium functions) instead of having two or more apps for routine builder, well-being, focus and productivity (e.g. Freedom + Routinery would be around AU86 per year).
 Easier to manage if features are all-in-one application, and compatibility would be key for users to have seamless experience.
 ## What’s one feature that other apps have that Focus Bear doesn’t?
 From the table, we can see that other apps have Widgets, sync with Calendar and Apple Health for mood tracking (which is related to well-being).
-Apple also comes with journaling which I believe is related to the wellbeing asepect.
+Apple also comes with journaling which I believe is related to the wellbeing aspect.
 Focus sounds are free and available on the Freedom Desktop app.
 Routinery can add friends to check their routines.
 ## Based on your research, what’s one improvement you think Focus Bear could make?